-- The learning prepares participants for Community Learning and Development practice, including the relationship between programme content and the CLD competence framework. - The CLD values and principles and Code of Ethics inform any programme - The provider will react quickly to include new CLD policies - There is reference to all strands of CLD - Every programme supports equality and diversity among the CLD workforce - The provider will agree to become a member of the SM Group and will participate in moderation of future SCSM award applications. - The provider will contribute to raising the profile of CLD - The provider will name 2 contacts within their organisation to ensure that the quality of CLD learning is continuously evaluated and improved.
+- The learning prepares participants for Community Learning and Development practice, including the relationship between programme content and the CLD competence framework. - The CLD values and principles and Code of Ethics inform any programme - The provider will react quickly to include new CLD policies - There is reference to all strands of CLD - Every programme supports equality and diversity among the CLD workforce - The provider will agree to become a member of the SM Group and will participate in moderation of future SM award applications. - The provider will contribute to raising the profile of CLD - Essential digital skills are embedded in the approach used by the provider - The provider will name 2 contacts within their organisation to ensure that the quality of CLD learning is continuously evaluated and improved.